19 - File Dialog

 The iToolBox File Manager Dialog

-iToolBox offers a custom file manager that is better at handling files in some ways than the native file dialog.
+iToolBox offers a custom file dialog that is better at handling files in some ways than the native file dialog.

 The advantages of the custom file dialog include: